-Some common stocks pay cash dividends, while some do not.
+Some common stocks pay cash dividends, while others don’t.
 As we learned in the previous chapter, dividend payments depend on the size and overall goals of the company.
-However, you can safely assume all preferred stocks pay dividends, and their fixed dividend rates are the primary benefit provided to investors.
-The rate is fixed (never changes) when the security is sold in the primary market by the issuer, which is why preferred stock is considered a fixed income security.
-This is different than common stock, where dividend rates fluctuate over time.
+With preferred stock, you can generally assume dividends will be paid, and the fixed dividend rate is the primary benefit to investors.

-Like any other security, issuers sell preferred stock to raise capital (money) from investors.
-At issuance, a par value is assigned to the stock.
-Also known as the face value, par value is what the dividend rate is based upon.
-For example:
+Issuers sell preferred stock to raise capital from investors.
+At issuance, the stock is assigned a par value (also called face value).
+Par value matters because the dividend rate is applied to par.

 An investor purchases 100 shares of a $100 par, 5% preferred stock.
 What is the annual amount of dividends received?